valery-nguyen/GameOfThrones-D3/README.md

 based on cumulative data from seasons 1 through 7
 * - [x] Select whether to reorganize the characters by name or by frequency of interactions

-- [x] View the number of kills associated to main characters through a Bar Chart representation
+- [x] View the number of deaths associated to main characters through a Bar Chart representation
 * - [x] Show or hide the Bar Chart

 ## Architecture and Technologies